 - The kiss of death for succulents is a combination of too much moisture and cold temps, so be on the lookout for either (or both!) of these conditions.

-Succulents offer such a rich range of design opportunities year round, but especially around the harvest season.
+Succulents offer such a rich range of design opportunities year round.
 Do an internet search on various tutorials and how-to’s for any of these projects and more — but let us know which one is your favorite!

-- Succulent place settings: This is a darling idea for any holiday gathering you may be planning.
+This is a darling idea for any gathering you may be planning.
 Gather a variety of 2” – 4” succulents (one for each place setting) and small containers (teacups, ceramic pots, small silver cups).
 Pop a succulent into the container (you needn’t even remove it from its nursery pot), tuck in some moss around the edges, and finish with a place card with your guest’s name.